IKE fragmentation example

 In this case, you can try IKE fragmentation.
 You must make changes to the FortiGate and FortiClient configurations.

-Enable IKE fragmentation on FortiGate using the following FortiOS CLI:
+Enable IKE fragmentation on the FortiGate using the following FortiOS CLI commands:

 config vpn ipsec phase1-interface